Family Educational Rights and Privacy Act (FERPA)

 The University of North Carolina Wilmington has routinely made public certain information about its students.
 Typically, UNCW releases the names of students who are selected by the various honorary societies, receive scholarships, make the Dean’s List, hold offices, or are members of athletic teams.
 The December and May commencement programs publish the names of persons who have received degrees from UNCW during the year.

 The Family Educational Rights and Privacy Act and University policy define the term “directory information” to include the following information: the student’s name, classification, local address, local or contact telephone listing, UNCW e-mail address, major field of study, participation in officially recognized activities and sports, place of birth, dates of attendance, degrees and awards received, and the most recent previous educational agency or institution attended by the student.
 Additionally, weight, height and date of birth for members of athletic teams is released.
 The university will make public information about each student limited to these categories in ways such as those described above.
 Of course, information from all these categories is not made public in every listing.

-Students can authorize the University to release personally identifiable information from their education record to certain individuals (such as parents) by completing the “Consent to Release Information” form.
-This allows the university to share student record information without receiving consent from the student each time.
+Students can authorize the University to release personally identifiable information from their education record to certain individuals (such as parents).

 Students who do not wish to have their “directory information” made public without their prior consent or who wishes to end a prior request, must submit a Request to Prevent or Allow Disclosure of Directory Information form to the Office of the Registrar.
 This form may be faxed, mailed, or emailed from your UNCW email account.